May 19, 2017

 April 12, 2017

 The heinous and cowardly terrorist attack in the heart of the Swedish capital last Friday was above all things a crime against humanity and another sad chapter in man's seemingly limitless capacity for inhumanity towards his fellow man.
-As with the hostage-taking at the Westgate Shopping Mall in Nairobi in September 2013, this tragic event also has a retail context.
+As with the hostage-taking at the Westgate Shopping Mall in Nairobi in September 2013, this tragic event regrettably also has a retail context.
 A hijacked lorry was first deliberately driven at shoppers on Drottninggatan, Stockholm's busiest shopping street, and then into Sweden's largest department store Åhléns City.
 All responsible retailers will therefore again be asking themselves what more they can do to protect their customers.
 Few, understandably, wish to discuss their security measures in public.
-We therefore asked international expert Will Geddes, CEO of International Corporate Protection in London, for his advice on enhancing retail security.
+We therefore asked Will Geddes, CEO of International Corporate Protection in London, for his advice on enhancing retail security.